 - Some aspects of the system are already in place eg. Slope rating system (check existing cards when playing - Seafield Men (white tees) rating 111, yellow tees 106; Belleisle Men (white tees) rating 122, yellow tees 119; a golf course of standard playing difficulty has a slope rating of 113, and slope ratings range from a minimum of 55 (very easy) to a maximum of 155 (extremely difficult).
 In future this may mean a golfers handicap may change (up or down) depending on which course is being played.
 These figures shall be incorporated into the handicap calculation software used by the Chase Golf Club.
 It should also be pointed out that the existing software supplier will not be responsible for calculating the new system as this will be controlled by Scottish Golf via the CDH system currently in place.
 The Chase Golf Club Committee shall endeavour to keep all members informed as this matter progresses and anyone who wishes to discover more for themselves should log onto scottishgolf.org and then click on the box halfway down the page which covers Handicapping.
 You can then read all the relevant information there.

 - Slow Play

 It is a requirement of South Ayrshire Council that all players arrive at the golf course at least 10 minutes before their tee off time.

-From 12/6/15 if you are moved from your game into another game and have been contacted by a Committee member to inform you of this, it will be your responsibility to contact your playing partners to inform them you will be playing with them.
+If you are moved from your game into another game and have been contacted by a Committee member to inform you of this, it will be your responsibility to contact your playing partners to inform them you will be playing with them.

 The Committee member will inform the player who his partners are when contact is made regarding the tee time.
 If a player fails to contact his partners and is left without a game, he (the player) will be held responsible for his own inaction.